CarbonScaling: Extending Neural Scaling Laws for Carbon Footprint in Large Language Models: Use-Case Studies

-\textbf{Do newer GPU generations offer lower carbon footprints than older ones under neural scaling laws?}.
-The answer is yes.
-As shown in Figure~\ref{f:carbon_gpu_comparison}, we evaluate the carbon-aware neural scaling laws using NVIDIA V100, A100, H100, and B100 GPUs.
-These GPU generations reflect progressive improvements in CMOS process technology and architectural efficiency.
-Results show that newer GPU generations consistently reduce the carbon footprint required to train LLMs of a given size and target accuracy.
-In other words, for the same carbon budget, newer GPUs can train larger models with higher accuracy.
-This highlights the critical role of hardware advancement in enabling more carbon-efficient scaling of LLMs.
-However, the carbon savings from each successive GPU generation diminish, indicating decreasing marginal returns from hardware advancement alone.
+\textbf{Newer GPUs and TPUs}.
+Newer generations of GPUs and TPUs incur lower training-related carbon emissions than older ones under neural scaling laws.
+As shown in Figure~\ref{f:carbon_scaling_laws2}, we evaluate carbon-aware neural scaling using NVIDIA V100, A100, H100, and B100 GPUs, as well as Google TPUv4 and TPUv5p.
+These accelerator generations reflect progressive advances in CMOS process technology and architectural efficiency.
+The results indicate that, relative to earlier GPU and TPU generations, newer accelerators consistently reduce the carbon footprint required to train LLMs of a given size and target accuracy.
+Equivalently, for a fixed carbon budget, newer GPUs and TPUs can support the training of larger models with higher accuracy.
+This underscores the importance of hardware innovation in enabling more carbon-efficient scaling of LLMs.
+But the incremental carbon savings achieved by successive accelerator generations diminish over time, suggesting decreasing marginal returns from hardware advancements alone.
+Notably, the training carbon costs of the two TPU generations lie between those of H100 and A100 GPUs and remain substantially higher than those of B100 GPUs, benefiting from more advanced fabrication technologies and architectural designs.

-\textbf{Why do newer GPU generations offer lower carbon footprints under neural scaling laws?} Each new GPU generation provides higher peak compute throughput and memory bandwidth, albeit at the cost of larger chip area and greater power consumption.
-As shown in Figure~\ref{f:carbon_single_comparison}, training a 1000B-parameter LLM by newer GPUs results in higher operational and embodied carbon per GPU due to increased GPU power draw and chip size.
-However, newer GPUs reduce the total number of devices needed for training, as each can support a larger model partition, deliver more compute within a fixed duration, and reduce inter-GPU communication overhead.
-Figure~\ref{f:carbon_total_comparison} demonstrates that, despite higher per-device emissions, the total carbon footprint of training with newer GPUs is significantly lower than with older ones.
-Moreover, the share of embodied carbon becomes increasingly dominant in newer GPUs.
-This shift arises because transistor switching and leakage energy decrease with smaller process nodes, while fabrication energy increases due to the adoption of EUV lithography and other energy-intensive manufacturing steps~\cite{Jones:IEDM2023}.
+\textbf{Further Analysis of Newer GPUs}.
+Each successive GPU generation delivers higher peak compute throughput and memory bandwidth, often at the cost of increased chip area and higher power consumption.
+As shown in Figure~\ref{f:carbon_single_comparison}, training a 1T-parameter LLM with newer GPUs incurs higher operational and embodied carbon \emph{per device} due to increased power draw and larger die sizes.
+However, newer GPUs substantially reduce the total number of devices required for training, as each GPU can accommodate larger model partitions, deliver more compute within a fixed time budget, and lower inter-GPU communication overhead.
+As shown in Figure~\ref{f:carbon_total_comparison}, despite higher per-device emissions, the overall carbon footprint of training with newer GPUs is significantly lower than that of older generations.
+In addition, the fraction of embodied carbon increases in newer GPUs.
+This trend arises because dynamic and leakage energy per operation decrease with smaller process nodes, while fabrication energy rises due to the adoption of EUV lithography and other energy-intensive manufacturing processes~\cite{Jones:IEDM2023}.